About the Author

 GIVING UP THE GHOST (Peachtree, 2007).

-ZAYDE COMES TO LIVE (Peachtree, illustrator and pubdate TBD)
+ZAYDE COMES TO LIVE (Peachtree, 2012, illustrated by Kristina Swarner).

 Josh, Rudi, and Aaron (ages 4, 6 & 9)

-With sons Aaron, Rudi, and Josh now starting their professional and married lives, Sheri Sinykin lives with her husband, Daniel, and Oso and Joya--their Tonkinese cats--in Madison, Wisconsin and in Sun Lakes, Arizona.
-Their third cat, Zuli, now lives in Colorado.
-In her spare time, she enjoys yoga and mindfulness meditation, reading, walking, throwing pottery on a wheel, going to the theater, and collecting perfume bottles and dolls from foreign countries.
-In July, 2007, she became a first-time grandmother, with the birth of Aaron's son.
+With sons Aaron, Rudi, and Josh now starting their professional and married lives, Sheri Sinykin lives with her husband, Daniel, and Rico, their Bolognese dog, in central Massachusetts and in Sun Lakes, Arizona.
+In her spare time, she enjoys hanging out with her children and grandchildren, yoga, water aerobics, reading, going to the theater and art festivals, and collecting perfume bottles and dolls from foreign countries.

 More biographical information, including an "Autobiography Feature," with childhood photos, may be found in Something About the Author, Volume 142 (pages 178-194).